UAlbertaALTLab/morphodict/docs/dictionary-data.md

-  - For Woods Cree, the `cwdize` script transliterates the production `crkeng_dictionary.importjson` file, using the `database.ndjson` file from the ALTLab repo to get the proto-Cre forms.
+  - For Woods Cree, the `cwdize` script transliterates the production `crkeng_dictionary.importjson` file, using the `database.ndjson` file from the ALTLab repo to get the proto-Cree forms.

   - For Arapaho, the [private arp-db repo](https://github.com/UAlbertaALTLab/arp-db) has